Leonard Bernstein Fellowship

 LBF PROFILE: Jacob MacKay, cellist

 Jacob MacKay, cellist, is a New Hampshire native and a member of the Brandeis class of 2016.
 In addition to his active involvement as a Leonard Bernstein Fellow, he is also the principal cellist of the Brandeis-Wellesley Orchestra.
 Prior to college, Jacob was a scholarship recipient at the Apple Hill Center for Chamber Music and performed extensively with ensembles including the New Hampshire Philharmonic Orchestra, Keene Chamber Orchestra, Ciompi Quartet, and Triple Helix Piano Trio.
-He is currently pursuing a major in environmental studies and a minor in music.
+He is currently pursuing a double major in environmental studies and music.
 Jacob says the Leonard Bernstein Fellowship has given him a unique opportunity to collaborate with talented young musicians from a variety of backgrounds.
-Thanks to the LBF program, he has forged relationships with faculty members and other students that have proven to be both educational and inspiring.
+Thanks to the LBF program, he has forged relationships with faculty members and students that have proven to be both educational and inspiring.
 Jacob's decision to come to Brandeis was ultimately influenced by his acceptance into the Fellowship, and he feels it has exceeded his expectations in an overwhelmingly positive way.